Don’t Let Stigma Keep You from Weight Loss Surgery, Los Angeles | HLB

 And the third asked if health insurance should always cover weight loss surgery procedures.
 Only 19.2% of survey takers answered this one affirmatively.

 The answers to these questions show a clear bias against weight loss surgery.
-Let’s examine the stigma attached to bariatrics in greater detail as it relates to these three questions.
+Regarding these three questions, let’s examine the stigma attached to bariatrics in greater detail.

 Weight Loss Surgery is Cosmetic in Nature